What is BYOD?

 BYOD best practices

-To successfully implement BYOD, IT must consider the following:
+To successfully execute BYOD, IT must consider the following best practices:

 - Update the policy as technology and the threat landscape change.

 - Detail what is acceptable use of BYOD devices and what is not.

 - Adopt a zero-trust security model that limits user access to what is necessary for their job, requires authentications for all external connections and follows the principle of least privilege (POLP).
 This minimizes potential harm if an attacker breaches a user's device.